Amelle Berrabah

-Amelle Sousa Berrabah (born 22 April 1984), also known as Amelle, is an English singer and rapper.
+Amelle Sousa Berrabah (born 22 April 1984), also known as Amelle, is an English singer.
 She is best known for being a former member of the girl group the Sugababes, replacing founding member Mutya Buena, who left the group in December 2005.
-She achieved a solo number one single in 2009 when she collaborated with Tinchy Stryder on their single "Never Leave You", which made her the only member of the Sugababes to achieve a number-one single outside of the group.
+She achieved a solo number one single in 2009 when she featured on Tinchy Stryder's single "Never Leave You", which made her the only member of the Sugababes to achieve a number-one single outside of the group.

 Early life

 Amelle Sousa Berrabah was born on 22 April 1984 in Aldershot, Hampshire to Moroccan parents.
 She has four sisters, younger sister Samiya, older sisters Laila, Zakiya and Nora and a brother, Khaled.
 Her family owned a kebab shop in Aldershot.
 Berrabah's father died of cancer in 2002.
 Berrabah attended The Connaught School in Aldershot and the Academy of Contemporary Music in Guildford, the latter on the merit of a scholarship.
-It was then that she met her managers and formed the group Boo2, with her sister, Samiya and began looking for record contract opportunities.
+It was then that she met her managers and formed the group Boo2 with her sister, Samiya, and began looking for record contract opportunities.
 She won Top of the Pops magazine's Star Search in 2003 that gave her the chance to be the lead singer of a new group and had performed at Party in the Park as well.